Joy Baluch AM Bridge Duplication

 Final design (excluding urban design aspects) | Completed |

-Construction of the new Joy Baluch AM Bridge | Ongoing |
+Construction of the new Joy Baluch AM Bridge | Completed |

 New Joy Baluch AM Bridge opening to traffic | Completed |